cddlib/cddlib/news/resolve-memory-leak.rst

 **Fixed:**

-* fixed memory leaks in the redundancy code
+* Fixed memory leaks in the redundancy code